 Did you make this recipe?
 RATE THE RECIPE or tell me in the COMMENTS how you liked it!
 You can also add a photo of your dish.
 It would make me very happy and will help other readers.
 Thank you!!

 Thai shrimp, pumpkin and spinach red curry

-- 1 can coconut milk, 400ml / 14 oz
+- 1 (14-oz/400ml) can coconut milk

-- 3 tablespoons thai red curry paste
+- 3 tablespoons Thai red curry paste or to taste

 - 2 cloves garlic